Organics Collection Program (Pilot)

 Create healthy soils.
 Compost is a wonderful, nutrient-rich, natural soil amendment.

 If you are interested in participating if more spots becomes available, complete the interest form to be placed on the waiting list.

-Program participants receive a cart for the collection of their materials and a starter kit which includes a kitchen caddy, a starter kit of compostable BioBags, and helpful information.
+Program participants receive a cart for the collection of their materials, a kitchen caddy, and helpful information.

 - Acceptable Materials List.
-Food waste must be bagged in paper or compostable plastic bags.
+Food waste must be bagged in paper bags.
 Yard debris can be loose in the cart.
-Only material inside the cart will be collected.
+No material outside the cart will be collected.
 Compostable bags and products not accepted.

 - Collection Schedule.
 Collection is weekly April - November and every-other-week December - March.